 If you suspect nursing home abuse…

-One of the first things you can do is to speak to one of our top nursing home abuse lawyers.
+One of the first things you can do is to speak to one of our top nursing home abuse lawyers in Chicago.
 Chicago has a large aged population and thousands of facilities charged with caring for them.
 Our attorneys have extensive experience advocating for those who cannot speak for themselves and can help you determine the cause for your suspicions.

 Elder Abuse Signs

 Signs of elder abuse can be obvious in which case our attorneys will assist you with bringing a case against the responsible parties immediately.
 More often the signs will be subtle.
 If several of these signs are present in your loved one, it is a good indication that abuse is occurring.

 Nursing home abuse can be physical, emotional or both.
 Signs to watch for are:

 - Sudden weight loss